niuers/Distributed-System-Design-Review/Partitioning.md

 ### Partitioning proportionally to nodes
 1. In both of above strategies, the number of partitions is independent of the number of nodes.
-2. make the number of partitions proportional to the number of nodes—in other words, to have a fixed number of partitions per node
+2. Make the number of partitions proportional to the number of nodes—in other words, to have a fixed number of partitions per node
 3. When a new node joins the cluster, it randomly chooses a fixed number of existing partitions to split, and then takes ownership of one half of each of those split partitions while leaving the other half of each partition in place.
 4. Picking partition boundaries randomly requires that hash-based partitioning is used (so the boundaries can be picked from the range of numbers produced by the hash function).
-Indeed, this approach corresponds most closely to the original definition of consistent hashing [7]
+Indeed, this approach corresponds most closely to the original definition of consistent hashing.
 5. Cassandra (256 partitions per node by default) and Ketama

 ## Operations: Automatic or Manual Rebalancing